Facebook logo

 About the Author

 Dr. Hamilton Vason is a proud native of Atlanta.
 He received his Doctor of Dental Surgery in 1980 from Emory Dental School, and he served as a Lieutenant in the U.S. Navy Dental Corps.
-At his current practice, Vason Family Dentistry, he offers crowns, root canal therapy, and other possible solutions for tooth decay.
+At his current practice, Vason Family Dentistry of Buckhead, he offers crowns, root canal therapy, and other possible solutions for tooth decay.
 If you’re worried that you might have a cavity between your teeth, you can schedule an appointment with Dr. Vason by visiting his website or calling (404) 367-9799.